Disability-Community-Resource-Fair/website-2026/_pages/accessibility.md

                 <div class="card-body">
                     <h3 class="card-title">Sensory Break Room</h3>
                     <p class="card-text">
                         A sensory break room will be located in the library for anyone to use (both children and adults).
-This is a designated quiet break room that will have __DESCRIBE BREAK ROOM HERE fidget toys or ... __,  Signs will be posted at the event, and assistance locating these will also be provided upon request.
+Responsible adult must remain with guests at all times.
+Please be respectful of other guests using this room.
+Signs will be posted at the event, and assistance locating these will also be provided upon request.
                     </p>
                 </div>
             </div>